Small Group Ministry

 A Different Way of Doing Church

 The Small Group Ministry program deepens and broadens personal spiritual growth.
-A group usually consists of 8-10 members who meet at each others’ homes or CVUUS.
+A group usually consists of 8-10 members who meet at each others’ homes or CVUUS or Zoom.
 Each meeting is focused on a spiritual or religious topic.
 The goals are to:

 Goals of Small Group Ministry